inpercima/explore-tmdb/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

-A simple web app allowing users to search on The Movie Database (TMDb) by using the api.
+A simple web app that allows users to browse public lists in The Movie Database (TMDb) using the API.

-For demonstration I use as default my own lists.
+For demonstration, I use my own lists by default.

 This app is online under [explore-tmdb.inpercima.net](http://explore-tmdb.inpercima.net).